 These decadent Double Chocolate Zucchini Muffins are packed with double the chocolate and incredible nutrients from the zucchini!
-These moist chocolatey muffins are vegan, gluten-free, and refined sugar-free giving you a healthy, delicious treat that everyone will love!
+Vegan, gluten-free, and refined sugar-free, these moist chocolatey muffins are a healthy, delicious treat that everyone will enjoy.

 These Double Chocolate Zucchini Muffins check off the list of all of everything I hope for in my treats!
 They are:

-What do you need to make these Double Chocolate Zucchini Muffins
+What do you need to make these Fluffy Gluten-Free Chocolate Zucchini Muffins

 - Flour: To keep these muffins gluten-free I use Bob’s Red Mill 1:1 GF All-Purpose Flour.
 If you are not gluten intolerant, you can substitute with regular flour.
 You’ll also need a bit of almond flour.
 This helps to make the muffins extra fluffy and absorb any excess moisture.